-- Your accrued benefit on the date of your disability, based on the benefit formula described on page 3, or - 50% of your earnings in effect on the date of disability.
+- Your accrued benefit on the date of your disability, based on the benefit formula described on pages 3-4, or - 50% of your earnings (as defined on page 5) in effect on the date of disability.

 This benefit, which is determined by the Board of Trustees, begins on the 91st day of your disability and ends when you recover or die, whichever occurs first.
 If you recover and are reinstated from your disability before reaching your normal retirement date, credit for service during the period of disability will be counted as continuous service.
-If you should die, your beneficiary or beneficiaries will receive benefits based on your marital status and beneficiary designation (see section titled "Survivor Benefits At Normal or Disability Retirement").
+If you should die, your beneficiary or beneficiaries will receive benefits based on your marital status and beneficiary designation (see section titled "Survivor Benefits at Normal or Disability Retirement").